Uncertainty Reduction for Stochastic Processes on Complex Networks

+If the graph is not a tree, the algorithm is still applicable as long as the structure is sufficiently treelike.
+Many real-world networks satisfy this condition~\cite{newman2010networks}, and, very often, treelike approximations are effective even if the graphs are not treelike~\cite{melnik2011unreasonable}.
+In our proposal, if the graph contains loops, $\mathcal{H}_{pair}(o_1, \ldots, o_{t-1}|o_t)$ is computed under the tree assumption by generating a spanning tree rooted in $o_t$, and using again Eq.~(\ref{eqtree}).
+This provides us with an upper-bound of the true entropy, since neglecting dependencies necessarily leads to an entropy larger than its true value.
+The rooted tree can be generated arbitrarily.
+However, to keep the upper-bound as tight as possible, we use a Djikstra-like algorithm suitably modified for this context~(see SM).
+Results presented here are based on this choice.

-From a computational point of view, the running time scales as $N^3$ in the worst-case scenario.
-We found, however, that some computational tricks allow for a great reduction of the complexity~\cite{leskovec2007cost, krause2012submodular}, which effectively scales as $N^2 \log(N)$ (see Appendix).
-This makes the present algorithm easily applicable even to large systems.
+The algorithm requires prior knowledge of the unconditional entropy of individual nodes, and of the pairwise entropy among pairs of nodes.
+From a computational point of view, the running time scales as $N^3$ in the worst-case scenario~(see SM).
+However, some computational tricks allow for a great reduction of the complexity of the MES algorithm~\cite{leskovec2007cost, krause2012submodular}, which effectively scales as $N^2 \log(N)$~(see SM).
+This makes the algorithm easily applicable even to relatively large systems.